The Unparalleled Paiute ATV Trail

 The Paiute Trail is part of the Fishlake National Forest, south of I-70 and just east of I-15.
-It comprises more than 900 miles of trail loops and spurs (by some measures, there's up to an additional 1,000 miles in spur roads), including several dips off the mountain into towns like Koosharem and Kanosh where navigating roads in ATVs and UTVs is entirely legal (Read: "Basecamp Beaver: A Comprehensive Guide to Off-Roading Utah’s Paiute Trail").
-It’s also quite common to see kids and teens in helmets steering ATVs through town.
-With an OHV education certification, kids 8–15 can take the helm on public lands, which is important for the family and community aspect of these trails.
+It comprises more than 900 miles of trail loops and spurs (by some measures, there's up to an additional 1,000 miles in spur roads), including several dips off the mountain into towns like Koosharem and Kanosh where navigating roads in ATVs and UTVs is entirely legal (Read: A Comprehensive Guide to Off-Roading Utah’s Paiute Trail).
+It’s also quite common to see youth operators.
+With a Utah Youth OHV Certification Course, anyone under the age of 18 can take the helm on public lands, as long as they're able to reach and operate each control safely, they are under adult supervision and they're wearing a helmet.
+This is important for the family and community aspect of these trails.
 It is surprisingly remote for being so entirely accessible.
 Which is to say, this is small town living at its finest.

 A short drive from the more populated city of Richfield is Piute County’s Marysvale, which locals consider to be a heart of the Paiute ATV Trail.
 A town that has seen its ups and downs, Marysvale now rests its fortunes largely on visitors, and the trail has become one of its primary attractions.

-The Paiute Trail is one of the most well mapped and well-maintained trail systems around, making it especially popular for trail riding jamborees and a favorite for ATV vacations.
-There are all levels of difficulty in the system and some impressive climbs, descents, and summits.
-But the Paiute trail is also littered with information about the past.
+The Paiute Trail is one of the most well mapped and well-maintained trail systems around, making it especially popular for trail riding jamborees and a favorite for off-roading vacations.
+There are all levels of difficulty in the system and some impressive climbs, descents and summits.
+But the Paiute Trail is also littered with information about the past.
 There are old arrastras and adits, mills, mines and meetinghouses.
-The area has been meticulously cared for and prepared for visitors to learn, experience, and enjoy.
-For some, the Paiute Trail will begin and end with the ATV experience, and that alone is well worth it.
-But for those seeking enrichment beyond the ride, the trail offers an opportunity to connect with all of the others who have benefitted from and enjoyed these places in the past.
+The area has been meticulously cared for and prepared for visitors to learn, experience and enjoy.
+For some, the Paiute Trail will begin and end with the off-roading experience, and that alone is well worth it.
+But for those seeking enrichment beyond the ride, the trail offers an opportunity to connect with all of the others who have benefited from and enjoyed these places in the past.

 Otherwise, things are generally pretty quiet in Marysvale.
-The main road through town is crisscrossed, by a number of occasionally gravel-covered roads, that serve both trucks and OHVs.
-A handful of restaurants and one or two churches sit on the main drag, with a community center, and for lodging, a bed and breakfast and an RV park set among the worn brick buildings and painted signs you might expect to see in rural Utah.
+The main road through town is crisscrossed by a number of occasionally gravel-covered roads, that serve both trucks and OHVs.
+A handful of restaurants and one or two churches sit on the main drag, with a community center and lodging, including a bed and breakfast and an RV park set among the worn brick buildings and painted signs you might expect to see in rural Utah.

 For many years, Kenny Lone would visit Marysvale before finally deciding to move there.
 “We used to always stay at Moore’s Old Pine Inn,” says Lone, who remembers sitting out on the porch of Utah’s oldest running hotel.
 “Gary James goes driving by in his old pickup, toots his horn and waves — you know, this is like an old TV show.”